Skip to main content Skip to secondary navigation

 Chem-E-Car

 Our student-led organization integrates skills from chemical, mechanical, and electrical engineering to build a chemically powered vehicle from scratch.
-As we construct the car, the ChemE Car Team runs through three main sub-teams: Power (figuring out the reaction the car runs on), Stopping (designing the stopping mechanism for controlling distance), and Chassis (building the body of the car itself).
+As we construct the car, the ChemE Car Team runs through three main sub-teams: Power, Stopping, and Chassis.

 iGEM